Suite 666, 6/F, Tower 2, Prosper Center 5 Guanghua Road, Beijing China 100020

 Suite 904, Building E, Chamtime Plaza, No. 6, Lane 2889, Jinke Road, Pudong New District, Shanghai China 201203

-Shuang Yu is a senior associate in the Great China brands team based in our Shanghai office.
+Shuang Yu is an associate in the Greater China brands team.
 She has significant experience in all forms of intellectual property, but especially in trademark prosecution and enforcement in Greater China.

 Shuang has experience in rarely held retrial application proceedings before the China Supreme Court, and has experience with assisting clients in designing and conducting consumer surveys for use in litigation, an area that is still under-utilized in China.
 She is experienced in complex trademark disputes involving highly resourced and connected squatters and has helped clients deal with PR emergencies relating to their brands caused by consumer complaints.